 Mithila Art: Stories in Color

-- Intricate floral and geometric patterns
+- Complex floral and geometrical designs.

-- Scenes from mythology and folklore
+- Mythological and folklore scenes.

 Why Nepali Art Matters: A Connection to Home and Identity